 By holding regular performance reviews, you can help to keep your employees on the right track and delivering in line with your expectations.
-It’ll also help you to identify any challenges they might be facing sooner rather than later.
+It’ll also help you to identify any underperforming employees and the issues causing it, and any challenges they might be facing sooner rather than later.

 Or start your free trial today.

 - How To Conduct an Effective Staff Appraisal